Matthew Humphreys (cricketer)

-Matthew James Humphreys (born 28 September 2002) is an Irish cricketer.
+Matthew James Humphreys (born 28 September 2002) is an Irish cricketer from Northern Ireland.
 He plays for the Northern Knights in Irish domestic cricket.

-Career
+Domestic career

 A product of Lisburn Cricket Club, Humphreys played age-level cricket in Northern Ireland, captaining a Belfast under-14 side in 2017.

 Having played a pivotal part in helping the Ireland Under-19 team to qualify for the 2022 ICC Under-19 Cricket World Cup in the West Indies, he was subsequently named in the Ireland under-19 squad for the World Cup, where he played in six matches during the tournament and took 11 wickets.

 He was named by Cricket Ireland in the core Northern Knights squad for the 2022 season.
-He made his debut for the Northern Knights in a List A one-day match against the Munster Reds at Belfast in the 2022 Inter-Provincial Cup, where he took the wickets of Ireland internationals Kevin O'Brien and David Delany.
+He made his debut in a List A match against the Munster Reds at Stormont in the 2022 Inter-Provincial Cup, where he took the wickets of Ireland internationals Kevin O'Brien and David Delany.

 Later in the season he made his Twenty20 debut against the North West Warriors in the 2022 Inter-Provincial Trophy festival at Comber.

 He was retained by the Knights for the 2023 season.
+During a T20 match against North West Warriors on 1 August he took career best figures of 5/13.
+The Knights side would go on to complete an Irish domestic double with Humphreys taking 15 wickets.

+International career

 Despite having not played first-class cricket, Humphreys was named in Ireland's Test squad for their tours of Bangladesh in March 2023 and Sri Lanka in April 2023.
 He was also named in the T20I and ODI squads for the tours.

-He was awarded a casual contract by Cricket Ireland in March 2023.
-He made his ODI debut against Bangladesh, on 20 March 2023.
+He was awarded a casual contract by Cricket Ireland in March 2023 and would go on to make his ODI debut for Ireland against Bangladesh, on 20 March 2023.

+Later on the Bangladesh tour he made his T20I debut on 31 March 2023 where he became the first bowler for Ireland to take a wicket with his first delivery in T20I career.

+He made his Test debut for Ireland, against Sri Lanka, on 24 April 2023, going wicketless in ten overs.

+Humphreys was included in the 2023 Emerging Ireland tour of the West Indies where he struggled, taking 3 wickets across four innings.